jenna-jordan/jenna-jordan.github.io.archived/_pages/books.md

 comments: true
 ---

 Here you can find a list of some of the (primarily) non-fiction books that I've read.
 If you're interested in the fiction books I've read, that is a much, much longer list and you should probably friend me on Goodreads.
 There are a few select fiction books I've included in the list, simply because I think they are very intelligent reads that are relevant to the content on this blog.
 I have been making an effort recently to read more non-fiction books, and I especially like listening to non-fiction audiobooks.
 So some of the books on this list I haven't actually read...
 I've listened to them!
-With the longer audiobooks, I'll often listen for a bit and then switch to a different book... so some of the books will stay on my "in the middle" list for a while.
-It just means I've put the book on pause, and fully intend on finishing it at some point.

-## In the middle
+## Reading now

+"SQL for Data Scientists: a beginner's guide for building datasets for analysis" by Renee M. P. Teate :   [I won a hard copy of this book in a promotional giveaway](https://twitter.com/JennaJrdn/status/1434213869640028161?s=20)!
+I've been following [@BecomingDataSci](https://twitter.com/BecomingDataSci) for a while, and was very excited when she first announced this book.
+I'm a huge database design nerd, but there are several SQL skills I need to level up in.
+Follow along as I read the book - [I'm live-tweeting it](https://twitter.com/JennaJrdn/status/1445082245379854336)!

-"Data and Reality" by William Kent
+"Data and Reality" by William Kent (2nd ed.)
 :    This book merges databases, philosophy, data modeling... it's a meditation on how we can capture an infinitely complex reality in finite data models that will themselves shape reality.
 As someone interested in the philosophy of information, this book is a must read.
 I learned about this book via [@hillelogram](https://twitter.com/hillelogram) on Twitter.

+## On Pause

 "The Information: A History, a Theory, a Flood" by James Gleick :     The concept of "information" has a fascinating history - and this book is a deep dive into everything information, and all of the ways humans have devised to communicate information from pre-literate societies to the computers of the modern era.
 As an aspiring information scientist, I feel like this book contextualizes everything I am learning, providing a solid foundation for understanding the tools I use for working with data.